OpenCollarTeam/opencollarteam.github.io/docs/Leash.md

 ### Strict
 When checked, sets tp restrictions on the wearer when leashed (owner is exempted by default).
-Strict leash setting:  `LEASH=Strict~1/0,503` .
+Strict leash setting:  `LEASH=Strict~1/0,503`.
 The three digit number at the end is the integer denoting the access rank of who set Strict.
 "503" is the Wearer rank.
 Restrictions include:
 > fartouch (unable to touch objects whose center is more than 1m distant)
 > fly (unable to fly)
 > tplm (cannot teleport to a landmark)
 > tploc (cannot teleport to a map location or click teleport to a point in the region)
 > tplure (cannot accept a tplure)
+The Strict-ish setting does not restrict `fartouch`.
+> [prefix] strict ish/off/on.

 #### Shine
 Toggles shine on and off, requires Advanced Lighting to view the effect